2008 Armenian presidential election: Campaign and election

 On 20 February, results from all 1,923 polling stations showed Sargsyan with 52.86% of the vote (863,544 votes).
 Ter-Petrosyan was placed second with 21.5% (351,306 votes) and Baghdassaryan was placed third with 16.67% (272,256 votes).
 Hovannisyan placed fourth with 6.2% and Manukyan placed fifth with 1.5%; the other candidates received less than 1% of the vote.
 Voter turnout was placed at about 70%.

-Sargysan thanked the people for giving him "overwhelming support" and said that he would be "the president of all Armenians".
-A spokesman for Sargysan's Republican Party claimed that the election was the most democratic ever held in Armenia; while he acknowledged flaws in the election, he said that they did not affect the outcome.
+Sargsyan thanked the people for giving him "overwhelming support" and said that he would be "the president of all Armenians".
+A spokesman for Sargsyan's Republican Party claimed that the election was the most democratic ever held in Armenia; while he acknowledged flaws in the election, he said that they did not affect the outcome.

 The opposition requested dozens of recounts.
 In one of them, on 21 February, in a central Yerevan precinct showed that Sargsyan had won 395 votes there, rather than the 709 with which he had been credited in the initial count; votes had been taken from other candidates and added to Sargsyan's score.
 A criminal case was opened by state prosecutors regarding this possible fraud, and the chairman of the precinct commission was arrested.
 Recounts in over 30 other precincts showed results similar to the initial counts.
-Sargysan told police to investigate alleged electoral violations on 22 February.
+Sargsyan told police to investigate alleged electoral violations on 22 February.

-Final results, released by the Central Electoral Commission on 24 February, confirmed Sargysan's victory, crediting him with 52.82% of the vote (862,369 votes); Ter-Petrosyan received 21.5% (351,222 votes) and Baghdasarian was said to have won 17.7% (272,427 votes).
+Final results, released by the Central Electoral Commission on 24 February, confirmed Sargsyan's victory, crediting him with 52.82% of the vote (862,369 votes); Ter-Petrosyan received 21.5% (351,222 votes) and Baghdasarian was said to have won 17.7% (272,427 votes).

 A post-election poll conducted by the British Populus Opinion Polling Center between 21 and 24 February confirmed the Central Electoral Commission's results giving Sargsyan 53%, Ter-Petrosyan 20%, and Baghdasaryan 13% of the vote.

-Sargysan was inaugurated as the third President of Armenia on 9 April 2008.
+Sargsyan was inaugurated as the third President of Armenia on 9 April 2008.